"Acorns is not in the asset accumulation business. We are building a consumer brand that sells financial products."

 Their first trial period was as wildly successful as all of their other products.
 Customers who were exposed to the educational content during the high market volatility after the UK's Brexit vote, were thirty times less likely to panic and withdraw funds than those who did not view the content.

-Field reported that the average customer earns around $32 in spare change per month.
-As they get better educated and build confidence, users can start expanding their balance.
-The app also has the capability to schedule recurring investments daily, weekly, or monthly to invest alongside any spare change collected.
+Field reported that the average customer collects around $32 in spare change per month.
+As they get better educated and build confidence, users can start expanding their balance through recurring investments.
+The app enables to scheduling daily, weekly, or monthly transfers to invest alongside any spare change collected.

 As brand people, the Acorns founders worked hard to understand their target market so they could best meet their customer's financial needs.
 To amplify their impact, the company has developed a unique set of relationships with deep-pocketed partners including PayPal and BlackRock.